dan1229/nextjs-base-blocks/README.md

 See `package.json` for all the requirements.

-### SCSS Globals
+### SCSS Variables

-To use the `Base Blocks` properly, you should have the following SCSS variables defined in your project, typically in a `globals.scss` file:
+You are also able to customize `Base Blocks` via SCSS variables.
+You typically will want to put these in `globals.scss`.

+The available options are here:

 ```scss
 html,